 With customer experience a top priority, GCA needed to upgrade its ageing, static flight information displays.
 Now, stunning new dynamic video walls and displays provide visitors with a simple and easy way to navigate the airport.
 The Gold Coast Airport operations team can quickly update the layout of each screen with location-specific information and promotional content.

 With the number of international flights increasing, GCA can now tailor flight information and arrivals and departure content to the specific needs of passengers.
 This extends to the baggage claim, where integrated baggage processing information gives travellers a timely heads up on their baggage availability status.

-“Gold Coast Airport places a strong emphasis on providing an exceptional customer experience for our passengers and we believe 20/20 AOS will help us deliver on that.
+“Gold Coast Airport places a strong emphasis on providing an exceptional customer experience for our passengers, and we believe 20/20 AOS will help us deliver on that.

 As the hub of one of the world’s most popular tourist destinations, GCA needs to easily accommodate seasonal peaks, including the thousands of additional visitors predicted for the upcoming Commonwealth Games.
-The 20/20 Resource Management System will enable the airport to handle large numbers of passengers or a high degree of fluctuations, both in terms of seasonal planning and adapting to changing day of operations.
+The 20/20 Resource Management System will enable the airport to handle large numbers of passengers or a high degree of fluctuations, both in seasonal planning and adapting to changing days of operations.
 Data-driven decisioning ensures intelligent resource optimisation by embedding the airport’s business priorities.

 With the Gold coast Airport AOS roll out now complete and the airport primed for the surge of visitors, athletes, officials and media in 2018, their streamlined operations and passenger-centric approach is sure to be a winner.